Some site fiddles

 the clever options I could think of, but the approach is fundamentally

-will basically always traverse the entire
+broken as git will basically always traverse the entire

 working directory when doing something on it.